antononcube/MathematicaVsR/Projects/DeepLearningExamples/README.md

 ## Introduction

-This project for the comparison of the Deep Learning functionalities in R/RStudio and Mathematica/Wolfram Language (WL).
+This project is for the comparison of the Deep Learning functionalities in R/RStudio and Mathematica/Wolfram Language (WL).

 The project is aimed to mirror and aid the talk
 ["Deep Learning series (session 2)"](https://www.meetup.com/Orlando-MLDS/events/250086544/)